14. Interfacing compiled code (**)#

 In the current chapter, we will demonstrate that R works very well as a user-friendly interface to compiled code.

-Here, we will only cover the most important basics.
-We will focus on writing or interfacing portable[3] function libraries that only rely on simple[4] data structures (e.g., arrays of the type double and int).
-Thanks to this, we will be able to reuse them in other environments such as Python (e.g., via Cython) or Julia.
-Let us remember that R is one of many languages out there.
+As the topic is overall very technical, we will only cover the most important rudiments.
+We will focus on writing or interfacing portable[2] function libraries that only rely on simple[3] data structures (e.g., arrays of the type double and int).
+Thanks to this, we will be able to reuse them in other environments such as Python (e.g., via Cython) or Julia (remember that R is one of many languages out there).
+For those who are interested in specifics, the definitive reference is the Writing R Extensions manual [65], but see also Chapter 11 of [10].
+Furthermore, R’s source code provides many working examples of how to deal with R objects in C.

 Note